Doraku/DefaultDocumentation/README.md

   - `FullName`: use the fully qualified name of each member
   - `Name`: remove the namespace (collisions can happen if there is multiple types with the same name in different namespaces)
   - `Md5`: use a Md5 of the full name of each member to produce shorter name, collisions can happen
+  - `NameAndMd5Mix`: remove the namespace and use a Md5 for parameters
 - `<DefaultDocumentationRemoveFileExtensionFromLinks>`: remove the `.md` extension from the links in the generated documentation, some wikies don't like those.
 - `<DefaultDocumentationNestedTypeVisibilities>`: where to show nested types, `Namespace` by default.
 You can give multiple value separated by a `,`.
   - `Namespace`: nested types will appear on their namespace page